aritrapaul30/hotel-adr-prediction/README.md

 This project predicts nightly hotel room rates (ADR in RM) using a 6,630-booking hospitality dataset with 26 features spanning customer demographics, property attributes, and market dynamics.
-Five custom features are engineered — SpendPerNight, DemandPressure, EventDistanceInteraction, PriceCompetitiveness, and CustomerValueIndex to capture real-world pricing behaviour.
+Five custom features are engineered: SpendPerNight, DemandPressure, EventDistanceInteraction, PriceCompetitiveness, and CustomerValueIndex to capture real-world pricing behaviour.
 Three models are compared (Linear Regression R²=0.98, Decision Tree R²=0.99, Random Forest R²=0.9964), with the tuned Random Forest selected via 5-Fold RandomizedSearchCV as the production model.

 ## 📒 Notebook Sections